 - Understand and start respecting the rules of a happy family

-- Identify and pinpoint the behaviour patterns contributing to conflict and learn ways to manage them
+- Identify and pinpoint the behavior patterns contributing to conflict and learn ways to manage them

-- Find the strengths of the family and how each one can support others
+- Family counselling help find the strengths of the family and how each one can support others

 - A better understanding of boundaries, private spaces, and dislikes of each member